acd-engine/jupyterbook/_sources/ivy_3_0_data_sources.md

 ## Data Sources

-So far, there are 6 cultural data sources authorized and provided by [the ACDE partners](https://www.acd-engine.org/partners), distibuted in 4 different domains.
+So far, there are five cultural data sources authorised and provided by [the ACDE partners](https://www.acd-engine.org/partners), distibuted in three different domains.

  - **Performing Arts**